Executive Committee

 He subsequently led the successful negotiation to re-write House Bill 315 (2021), which adopted language that protects municipal local control authorities, clarifies data access procedures and expanded Community Power authorities to include Purchase of Receivables — a significant credit enhancement that will benefit all Community Power customers and programs.

-Kevin Charette, Vice Chair
+Lisa Sweet, Vice Chair

 Energy Committee, Town of Rye